jeffyboh/pystation/README.md

 ## PyStation
-PyStation is an elegant, open-source front-end game launcher for the RetroArch emulator.
+PyStation is an open-source front-end game launcher for the RetroArch emulator.
 Written in Python, it provides a clean and intuitive interface for browsing your game library, managing your ROMs, and launching your favorite retro titles with ease.

 ## **Planned Features**
 - Seamless RetroArch Integration: Automatically detects your RetroArch installation and manages game launching.